AlexWFreitas/OuterWildsObsidianVault/Outer Wilds/10. Notes/Feldspar.md

-# Feldspar
-- Plays Harmonica
+- Plays a harmonica.
-- Missing for a long time
+- Missing for a long time.
-- The first astronaut from the Outer Wilds Ventures to go into space
+- The first astronaut from the Outer Wilds Ventures to go into space and land on another planet.
-- His instrument was heard on Timber Hearth
+- His instrument was heard on Timber Hearth through the Seed in .